mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/attach-eks-cluster/index.md

     EOF
     ```

-1. Create a kubeconfig file compatible with the Kommander UI.
+1. You need to create a kubeconfig file that is compatible with the Kommander UI.
 Enter these commands to set the following environment variables:

     ```bash
     export USER_TOKEN_NAME=$(kubectl -n kube-system get serviceaccount kommander-cluster-admin -o=jsonpath='{.secrets[0].name}')